zilinbian56/BayesianNet-TID/README.md

 # Traffic Incident Duration (TID) Prediction: An Introduction

 Traffic Incident Duration (TID) refers to the time elapsed between when a traffic incident occurs and when it is resolved.
-This encompasses the entirety of the incident management process, from the moment of the incident's occurrence to the final resolution, including detection, response, recovery, and site clearance times.
+This encompasses the entirety of the incident management process, from the moment of the incident's occurrence to the final resolution, including detection, response, clearance and site recovery times.

 The process of TID is shown as follows: